C2ES at NYC Climate Week 2025

 Register

-Co-hosted by C2ES and Resources for the Future (RFF), this event will feature a welcome from Covington; a presentation from RFF on our modeling of the Foreign Pollution Fee Act and Clean Competition Act; a panel discussion of future federal climate-aligned trade policy opportunities; and an interactive Q&A with the audience.
+Co-hosted by C2ES and Resources for the Future (RFF), this event will feature a welcome from Covington; a presentation from RFF on modeling of the Foreign Pollution Fee Act as well as new modeling on the Clean Competition Act; a panel discussion of future federal climate-aligned trade policy opportunities; and an interactive Q&A with the audience.
 This event will be in-person only and under Chatham House Rule.

 Ten Years on From Paris: Does the UN Climate Regime Need Reform?